universal-packages/universal-express-controllers/README.md

 ## Global middleware

-In order to apply middleware to the whole app, you need to prepend your middleware files with `.middleware` all files in your project that will be loaded and added to the express app before starting building it with controller actions and other middleware.
+In order to apply middleware to the whole app globally, you need to prefix your middleware files with `.middleware`.

 Recommended structure: